 Chartreuse bobbed her head.
 “Oh yeah!
-I’m sure we’re heading for, like, real deep, dark places… so is there any way we could all, you know, make discrete inquiries?
+I’m sure we’re heading for, like, real deep, dark places… so is there any way we could all, you know, secretly ask around?
 Or at least keep an eye on both lockers for the rest of this week?”
 She smiled hopefully.

 Tim ran a hand back through his blonde curls.
-“If w-we know this stuff, how about confronting Julie or Corry with it?
+“If w-we know this stuff, w-why not confront Julie or Corry with it?
 Get them to stop that w-way?”

-“They’re more likely to simply change their strategy if we call them out,” Luci countered.
+“They’d simply change their strategy if we called them out,” Luci objected.
 “Julie in particular seems to have lots of backup plans in place.
 To the point where the dance outcome might have been inevitable.”

 “We cannot lose our advantage,” Chartreuse agreed.
 “So we’ve gotta be, like, sneaky, sorta.
 But… Tim’s right.
 This is turning into a longer term commitment.
-That wasn’t my original deal.
+Totally not my original deal.
 So, if either of you want to cut out here, that’s, you know, all right.”
 Chartreuse tried to keep the disappointment out of her tone; she had the feeling she was less than successful.

 Luci and Tim exchanged a glance.
 “Well,” Luci began, “I’m willing to continue on.
 Except…” Her face clouded.
 “Carrie had a falling out with Frank over the weekend.
 He told me he tried calling her last night, and she wouldn’t even take the call.
 So I’m not sure I’ll be as much help as you originally thought.”

 Chartreuse nodded, eyeing the soothing sparkles within her crystal.
 “Well, your input will still be, you know, valuable,” she said with a sigh.
-“I mean, it’s not your fault that Carrie can get like that.”
+“I mean, it’s not your fault that Carrie gets like that.”
 When Luci’s face clouded even more, Chartreuse shifted her attention to Tim.
 “How about you?”

 Tim squirmed uncomfortably in his chair.
 “I-I-I’m not used to groups,” he explained.
-“But if this is really as important as you say, I… I guess I can keep helping out.”
+“But if this is really as important as you say… I guess I can keep helping out.”